ChrisNzoka/blog_posts/cl0p2aijb012tn0nv60og39nr.md

 ## Linux File Permissions

 File permission is an important concept in computer security.
 Computer users would only want to give access to certain files and directories to those who need it.
-This is quite useful especially in computers with several users like home computer, workplace computer, school library computer, et cetera.
+This is quite useful, especially on computers with several users like home computers, workplace computers, school library computers, et cetera.

 ## What You Will Learn
-By the time you're done reading through this guide, you'll learn;
+In this guide, you'll learn;

 - Linux file permissions
 - How to change permissions, owner and group of a file/folder